whyisjake/Employee-Portfolio/README.md

 - Accountability
 - Being Open and Vulnerable

-## What Makes Me Crabby
+## What Puts Me on Edge

-- **Techsplaining** - Being presumptuous about what I don’t know.
-You can trust that I know what I don’t know and therefore will request an explanation
-- **Lack of gratitude** - I live by the philosophy that if you expect nothing, you will be grateful for everything
-- **Deflecting** not taking accountability
-- **Shaming and blaming**
+- **Vague Goals** - If there is a goal or deliverable, be explicit in what you want, and then everyone can be accountable for a deliverable.
+- **Bike Shedding** - We aren't doing rocket surgery, let's build and ship cool things fast.
+Fix it in post.
 - People whose **opinions drown out everyone else**, who don't agree to disagree, and make others feel marginalized
 - When I'm **out of coffee**
+- **Meetings that prioritize EST**.
+No, I don't want to take a meeting at 7am.
+For the same reason you don't want to take one at 8pm on a Friday.

-**How will you know I’m crabby?**
+**How will you know I’m on edge?**

-I’ll be direct about it, and/or avoid the trigger
+[I might disappear into the weeds](https://media.giphy.com/media/4pMX5rJ4PYAEM/giphy.gif).
+Prolly a good time to reach out.

-**How can you help me when I’m crabby?**
+**How can you help me when I’m on edge?**

 I often treat grumpiness with humor and sarcasm, indulge me!
+Empathy and kindness are good helps too.
+Tell me to take a walk and get some fresh air too is good for my mental stability.

+## Remote Worker

+Condé Nast is a huge company that has people in the ranks from all over the country.
+One thing that needs to be understood as we seek to become a truly global company is that not all people will be gathered around the same watercooler during the day.
+Conversations that are held in person, or in private channels where decisions are made need to be surfaced to all parties.
+If this means sending an email, or getting on a Zoom, make that happen.

+Further, just because something is said in Slack, or in a commit message, that doesn't mean that it will be read/understood/executed.
+When in doubt, look for facetime with people.
+Zoom is fantastic, use it.